MicrosoftDocs/visualstudio-docs/docs/debugger/graphics/command-line-capture-tool.md

  Capture graphics information from a running app and record it to a graphics log file.
 The capture capabilities and file format are identical to those of Visual Studio.

  Playback mode (-p)
- Play back previously captured graphics events from an existing graphics log file.
+ Playback previously captured graphics events from an existing graphics log file.
 By default, playback occurs in a window, even when the graphics log file was captured from a fullscreen app.
 Playback occurs in full-screen only when the graphics log file was captured from a fullscreen app and `-rawmode` is specified.

  Validation mode (`-v`)
  Validates rendering behavior by playing back captured frames on both hardware and WARP, then comparing their results by using an image comparison function.
 You can use this feature to quickly identify driver issues that affect your rendering.